5 - Introduction to the transition plan

 🌐 English versionarrow-up-right of this image.

-The governance of the Transition Plan is part of the overall governance of the Bilan Carbone® approach presented previously.
+The governance of the transition plan is part of the overall governance of the Bilan Carbone® approach presented previously.

-The framework in which the Transition Plan is set is defined by specifying the following elements, which may differ according to the organisation's maturity level:
+The framework in which the transition plan is set is defined by specifying the following elements, which may differ according to the organisation's maturity level:

 As a reminder, here is the summary of the requirements and recommendations, for each maturity level.
 These criteria are explained in detail in the following sub-sections.